50 Best Restaurants in Newfoundland and Labrador, Canada

 Known For

-• the best (and only) ice cream on the island
+• The best (and only) ice cream on the island

-• jam jam ice cream, a classic Newfoundland treat
+• Jam jam ice cream, a classic Newfoundland treat

-• dairy-free options
+• Dairy-free options

-Restaurants Details
+Restaurant Details

 India Gate

 Consistency and quality in service and food make this one of the busiest restaurants in St. John's.
 This family-owned business is the oldest Indian restaurant in the city, serving food prepared to order in a classic tandoori oven.
-In the evenings, the atmosphere is inviting and romantic.
+In the evening, the atmosphere is inviting and romantic.

-286 Duckworth St., St. John's, Newfoundland and Labrador, A1C 1H3, Canada
+286 Duckworth St., St. John's, A1C 1H3, Canada

 709-753–6006